TylorS/typed/apps/website/content/guides/transforming-fx.md

 );

 const result = await Effect.runPromise(Fx.collectAll(cards));

 // [{ id: "desk", title: "Standing desk", price: "$499.00" }]
 ```

-The active desk becomes a card; the inactive lamp produces no output. `filterMap` combines admission
+The active desk becomes a card; the inactive lamp produces no output. `filter` keeps admitted
-and transformation through `Option`: `Some` emits, `None` omits.
-Use `filter` when the original value
-should remain unchanged and `map` when every input always has one output. `as` replaces each value
-with a constant; `compact` unwraps a producer that already emits Options.
+values unchanged, and `map` transforms each admitted value.
+Put admission first so rejected products
+do not need formatting.

 ```fx-marble
 title: map and as emit once for every input